s1dsq/pyscm/README.md

 A subset of features for the [R5RS](https://schemers.org/Documents/Standards/R5RS) [Scheme](https://en.wikipedia.org/wiki/Scheme_(programming_language)) implemented in python as a learning project.
-The only dependency is python version >= 3.8
+The only dependency is a recent python version (tested with python >= 3.7)

 ## Usage
 To run: